cloudmesh-community/book/chapters/prg/python/python.md

 In Generators, we use yield() function in place of return().
 So when we try to print new_numbers list now, it just prints Generators object.
-The reason for this is because Generators dont hold any value in memory, it yields one result at a time.
+The reason for this is because Generators do not hold any value in memory, it yields one result at a time.
 So essentially it is just waiting for us to ask for the next result.
 To print the next result we can just say print next(new_numbers) , so how it is working is its reading the first value and squaring it and yielding out value 1.
-Also in this case we can just print next(new_numbers) 5 times to print all numbers and if we do it for 6th time then we will get an error StopIteration which meanns Generators has exausted its limit and it has no 6th element to print.
+Also in this case, we can just print next(new_numbers) 5 times to print all numbers and if we do it for the 6th time then we will get an error StopIteration which means Generators has exhausted its limit and it has no 6th element to print.

 ```python